 Kerala is a state southwest of India known for being the land where gods walk through the earth and humans trek amongst the heavens.
 Kerala is absolutely beautiful nature-wise.
 There are vast rivers, lush parks, and forests, with clear beaches and waving seas.

 However, Kerala is not only beautiful nature-wise.
-To visit this state does not only mean to witness the grandeur of nature, but it also means to immerse in the wonderful balance and interaction that exists between the locals and nature.
+To visit this state does not only mean to witness the grandeur of nature but also to immerse in the wonderful balance and interaction between the locals and nature.
 The locals have a unique lifestyle that coexists in courage and strength with nature, and you will soon learn to appreciate this amazing lifestyle.

 At present, Santorini is a wonderful place for a European beachside vacation.
-There are lots of resorts and hotels scattered all over the while buildings, offering infinity pools or tubs that overlook the Aegean Sea.
+Many resorts and hotels are scattered all over the while buildings, offering infinity pools or tubs that overlook the Aegean Sea.